 Back to the Kale Soup, this is a really easy and appetizing soup that I hope you will give it a try.
 With the leftover Crème Fraîche (the white cream on top of the soup – I bought it at Trader Joe’s.), I baked something with it to be shared on the next post.
 Have a great week everyone, and stay well!

-- Minced the garlic and peel and chop the potatoes and onion.
-Rinse the kale in running water and drain it well.
+- Rinse the kale in running water and drain it well.
 Remove the thick stems.
+Minced the garlic.
+Peel and dice the potatoes and onion.

-- Add the garlic, onions and potatoes to the soup pan and sprinkle on salt and pepper to taste.
+- Add the garlic, onions, and potatoes to the pot and season with salt and pepper to taste.
 Stir and cook for several minutes.

-- Add the chicken/vegetable broth and bring it to boil.
+- Add the chicken broth and bring it to boil.